Special-Sharpie/HockeyStatsBot/code/Commands.md

 5. (Deprecated, likely to be removed in future version.)In-depth player stats.
 This is a collection of commands with exactly same requirements (except the season type code) as HS-Pstats, only one stat is returned opposed to all.
     A.	Goalies:
         a.
 HS-Gwins – Returns total wins for the season.

         b.
 HS-Gloss – Returns total losses for the season.

         c.
 HS-Gotl – Return total overtime losses for the season.

         d.
 HS-Gshutout – Returns total shutouts for the season.

         e.
 HS-Gsaves – Returns total saves for the season.

         f.
-HS-GSavep – Returns Save Percentage for the season.
+HS-Gsavep – Returns Save Percentage for the season.

         g.
 HS-Ggaa – Returns Goals Against Average for the season.

         h.
 HS-Ggoala – Returns total Goals Against for the season.

         i.
 HS-Gshota – Returns total shots face for the season.

         j.
 HS-Ggames – Returns total games played for the season.

         k.
 HS-Gtoi – Returns total time on ice for the season.

     B.	Skaters:
         a.
 HS-Pgoals – Returns total goals for the season.

         b.
 HS-Passists – Returns total assists for the season.

         c.
 HS-Ppoints – Returns total points for the season.

         d.
 HS-Pgplayed – Return total games played for the season.

         e.
 HS-Pshots – Returns total shots taken during the season.

         f.
 HS-Pppgoals – Returns total Power Play goals for the season.

         g.
 HS-Ppppoints – Returns total Power Play points for the season.

         h.
 HS-Potgoals – Returns total Overtime goals for the season.

         i.
 HS-Pshgoals – Returns total Short Handed goals for the season.

         j.
 HS-Pgwgoals – Returns total Game Winning goals for the season.

         k.
 HS-Pplusminus – Returns the players Plus/Minus rating for the season.

         l.
 HS-Phits – Returns total Hits of the season.

         m.
 HS-Pbshots – Returns total Blocked Shots for the season.

         n.
 HS-Ppenalty – Returns total Penalty Minutes for the season.

         o.
 HS-Ptoi – Returns total Time On Ice for the season.

 6. HS-Gnext – This command returns the next game date for the requested team, checking the next 10 days from the date the command was run.
 It only requires one parameter, a team Abbreviation.
 Example: HS-Gnext CGY